ET Speaks From Home

 Chinese Wedding 5 Bridal Games

-Before the bridesmaids are willing to open the first door, the groom and their brothers have to pass their test.
-We had pre-cut citrus fruits like lemon and lime, cubes of sugar, a pot of bitter herbal cough ‘sweet’ and chilli.
-It represents the ups and downs of life – sour, sweet, bitter and hot/spicy (酸甜苦辣).
-So we ordered/gathered them in a row and gave them each a pot of four different ingredients.
+Before the bridesmaids were willing to open the first door, the groom and his brothers had to pass their first test.
+We prepared pre-cut citrus fruits such as lemons and limes, cubes of sugar, bitter herbal tea, and chilli.
+These represented the ups and downs of life — sour, sweet, bitter, and spicy (酸甜苦辣).
+We arranged the ingredients in a row and gave each of them a bowl containing all four flavours.

 Chinese Wedding Bridal Door Game Special Jelly